Culture of Texas: State Fair

-The State Fair of Texas is one of the largest state fairs in the United States by attendance, and is held in Dallas each year between late September through mid- to late October at Fair Park.
-Two noteworthy college football games, the Red River Rivalry between the University of Oklahoma Sooners and the University of Texas Longhorns, and the State Fair Classic between the Grambling State University Tigers and the Prairie View A&M University Panthers are played at the Cotton Bowl in Fair Park during the State Fair.
-The State Fair is known for its fried food, particularly corn dogs.
+The State Fair of Texas is one of the largest state fairs in the United States by attendance.
+It is held in Dallas each year between late September and mid-to late October at Fair Park.
+Two major college football games, the Red River Rivalry between the University of Oklahoma Sooners and the University of Texas Longhorns, and the State Fair Classic between the Grambling State University Tigers and the Prairie View A&M University Panthers, are played at the Cotton Bowl in Fair Park during the fair.
+In 2025, the State Fair hosted the inaugural ‘State Fair Clásico’, a women’s soccer match between Dallas Trinity FC and Club América Femenil.
+The friendly attracted 22,938 spectators on October 18, 2025, setting a record for attendance at a Dallas Trinity FC home match.
+The event is known for its fried food, especially corn dogs.
 The State Fair is also home to the Texas Star, the tallest Ferris wheel in the Western Hemisphere, and Big Tex, a 55 ft cowboy statue.

 Other state fairs held in Texas include the North Texas State Fair in Denton, the South Texas State Fair in Beaumont, and the East Texas State Fair in Tyler.

 History

+Texas was originally home to many tribes, like the Caddo, Apache, Comanche, Karankawa, and Tonkawa.
+The word “Texas” comes from the Caddo word “Taysha,” meaning friends or allies.
+Spain controlled Texas for about 300 years, contributing to the growth of missions, ranching traditions, and general Catholic influence.